composedbymax/Shader-Sandbox/README.md

 - **File Support**: Load and edit `.vert`, `.frag`, `.vs`, `.fs`, and `.txt` files.
 - **Fullscreen Preview**: Toggle fullscreen mode for a larger preview area.
 - **Export Options**: Export your shaders as `.vert` or `.frag` files, or generate a full HTML file to run your shaders externally.
+- **Record Webm/MP4**: Record your animaiton as a video file for easy sharing.
+- **Runtime Metrics**: Monitors WebGL canvas performance by tracking FPS, memory usage, GPU details, and draw calls.
 - **Syntax Linting**: View error messages for syntax issues in your shaders.
 - **Responsive Layout**: Adjustable editor layout with drag-and-drop resizing for the panels.